bamlab/dev-standards/react-native/redux/pass-props-to-container.mo.md

 ```

-Now you can give a specific action and a specific selector to your container depending on the props of your component !
+Now you can give a specific action and a specific selector to your container depending on the props of your component!

 {% hint style='success' %} **CHECK 1**